More than 60 dead in east European cold snap

 At least 30 people, most of them homeless, have died in Ukraine in the past five days, the Emergencies Ministry said.
 Another 500 people were treated in hospital for frostbite and other cold-related ailments.

 January temperatures in Ukraine do not normally sink below minus 15C.
-The ministry said 1,600 centers had been set up to provide shelter and hand out food for the homeless.
+The ministry said 1,600 centres had been set up to provide shelter and hand out food for the homeless.

 Five people died in Bulgaria and 8 in Romania, where troops were called in last week to rescue hundreds of people stranded in cars by blizzards.
 The Black Sea was frozen around the Romanian resort of Mamaia, and across the border in Bulgaria a salt lake froze for the first time in 58 years.